neuland/firefly/README.md

 8. start hybris

 9. Access the HMC (Hybris Management Console) to check firefly setup.
 You should see a Firefly-Node in the tree on the left hand side.

+# Documentation

+Read more in the Wiki (https://github.com/neuland/firefly/wiki)